 What should I do if I smell natural gas?

 If you smell a natural gas odor, hear the sound of gas escaping or see other signs of a leak: REMAIN calm.
 DON'T smoke or light a match, candle or other flame.
 DON'T turn electrical appliances or lights on or off, operate machinery or use any device that could cause a spark.
-IMMEDIATELY EVACUATE the area, and from a safe location, call SoCalGas at 1-800-427-2200, 24 hours a day, seven days a week; or call 911 if the damage results in a natural gas leak that may endanger life or cause bodily harm or property damage.
+IMMEDIATELY EVACUATE the area, and from a safe location, call SoCalGas at 1-800-427-2200; or call 911 if the damage results in a natural gas leak that may endanger life or cause bodily harm or property damage.

 What information does the map show?